Support & FAQ

 What cars will you be protecting next?

 We are constantly working on widening our range of compatible cars.
 Ford F150, Honda, Tesla, Porsche Macan, and GMC Silverado are some of the prioritised brands and models.

 What about aftermarket wheels?

 There are numerous types of aftermarket wheels out there, which is why we have focused on making sure that our locks fit original (OEM) wheels primarily.
 Some aftermarket rims may be compatible with current versions of our Rimgard locks, but the locks are designed with OEM wheels in mind.
-Your best bet is if your original center caps are compatible with your rims.
-Our long-term goal is to be able to protect aftermarket rims, too, but at the moment we usually cannot guarantee a fit.
+Your best bet is if your original center caps are compatible with your aftermarket rims - then it could be that the lock will fit.
+Our long-term goal is to be able to protect aftermarket rims too, but at the moment we cannot guarantee a fit.

 Is the safety of the car affected?

 On the contrary, with Rimgard you are protected from anyone tampering with your wheel bolts.
 Mounted correctly and locked, there are no known risks in using Rimgard on your car.

 Our locking cylinder is made by world leading manufacturer Assa Abloy.
 The lock we use is a high security lock designed for environments with high demands for both security and functionality.
 It is extremely resistant to manipulation and picking.